bozhidarzlatev/threads-app-clone/README.md

 - Delete Posts: Users can delete their own posts.
 - Like Posts: Users can like any post to express approval.
 - Reply to Threads: Reply to threads to engage in conversations.
-- Chat with Other Users: Real-time messaging feature using WebSockets (or similar).
+- Chat with Other Users: Real-time messaging.

 ## Stack
-This app was built with the MERN Stack:
+- This app was built with the MERN Stack:
-MongoDB: NoSQL database for storing user data and posts.
+- MongoDB: NoSQL database for storing user data and posts.
-Express.js: Backend framework for handling API requests.
+- Express.js: Backend framework for handling API requests.
-React: Frontend library for building the user interface.
+- React: Frontend library for building the user interface.
-Node.js: JavaScript runtime for running the server-side code.
+- Node.js: JavaScript runtime for running the server-side code.
 Additionally, the app uses:
-Socket.io for real-time chat functionality
+- JWT (JSON Web Tokens) for user authentication
-JWT (JSON Web Tokens) for user authentication
+- Chakra UI

 ## Roadmap
 - [X] Build UI